AI Evaluation Should Require Standardized Item-Level Data Releases: Empirical Illustrations of Item-Level Analysis

-Fig.~\ref{fig:char_dist} shows the distributions of item difficulty and discrimination under the two evaluation settings.
-(Note that the CTT item difficulties on \texttt{MMLU} and \texttt{MMLU-Pro} are specific to their respective sample of models and are not comparable.)
-There are two notable observations: (1) The high density of orange observations on the left indicates that a substantial proportion of \texttt{MMLU-Pro} items have very low difficulty.
-In other words, many items are no longer challenging for the 72 post-June 2024 models, suggesting fast benchmark saturation.
-(2) Compared to \texttt{MMLU}, item quality substantially improved on the \texttt{MMLU-Pro} with much fewer items with low or negative discrimination.
-This empirical observation is aligned with \texttt{MMLU-Pro} designers' goal \citep{wang2024mmlupro} to build a more robust, less noisy benchmark.
-However, some \texttt{MMLU-Pro} items still showed poor discrimination.
-Although these items remained in \texttt{MMLU-Pro} after expert item review, their poor empirical discrimination merits additional scrutiny (e.g., for ambiguity, miskeying, or construct-irrelevant cues).
+Fig.~\ref{fig:ctt}(a) shows the distributions of item difficulty and discrimination under the two evaluation settings.
+(Note that the CTT item difficulties on \textsc{MMLU} and \textsc{MMLU-Pro} are specific to their respective sample of models and are not comparable.)
+There are two notable observations: (1) The high density of orange observations on the left indicates that \textbf{a substantial proportion of \textsc{MMLU-Pro} items have very low difficulty for current models}.
+In other words, many items are no longer challenging for the 72 post-June 2024 models, suggesting fast benchmark saturation and the need to accelerate benchmark updates.
+(2) Compared to \textsc{MMLU}, \textbf{item quality substantially improves on \textsc{MMLU-Pro} with much fewer items with low or negative discrimination}.
+This empirical observation is aligned with \textsc{MMLU-Pro} designers' goal \citep{wang2024mmlupro} to build a more robust, less noisy benchmark.
+However, some \textsc{MMLU-Pro} items still show poor discrimination.
+Although these items remain in \textsc{MMLU-Pro} after expert item review, their poor empirical discrimination merits additional scrutiny (e.g., for ambiguity, miskeying, or construct-irrelevant cues).

-To further understand how item discrimination manifests, we plot the item characteristic curves (ICCs) of three items in \texttt{MMLU}.
-For each item $i$, all models are sorted into six equally-sized bins based on rest-total scores excluding item $i$.
-The expected item $i$ score ($\%$ of max score) within each bin is then plotted in Fig.~\ref{fig:icc}.
-Intuitively, a high discrimination item's expected score should increase with the total score on the remainder of the test, resulting in a monotonically increasing ICC.
-This was the case for item \#496 which had a high item discrimination ($r_{496}$=0.84), whereas for items \#55 and \#374 with near-zero or negative $r_i$, models that did well on the rest of the benchmark did worse on these items.
+To further understand how item discrimination manifests, we plot the \textit{Item Characteristic Curves} (ICCs) of three items in \textsc{MMLU}.
+For each item $i$, all respondent models are sorted into six equally-sized bins based on their rest-total scores ($s^\text{rest}_i$), representing six levels of overall performance.
+The item difficulty index ($p_i$) within each bin is then plotted in Fig.~\ref{fig:ctt}(b).
+Intuitively, a high-discrimination item's $p_i$ should increase with $s^\text{rest}_i$, meaning that the item appears easier for higher-performing models, resulting in a monotonically increasing ICC.
+This is the case for item \#496 which had a high item discrimination ($r_{496}$=0.84), whereas for items \#55 and \#374 with near-zero or negative $r_i$, models that did well on the rest of the benchmark did worse on these items.

-These findings can help identify low-quality items in the benchmark, thereby improving the alignment between benchmark outcomes and the design goals at a finer granularity, and supporting the maintenance and generation of benchmark data.
+These findings can help identify low-quality items in the benchmark, thereby improving the alignment between benchmark outcomes and design goals at a finer granularity.
+In this sense, detailed examination of item characteristics supports more targeted benchmark maintenance and item generation without requiring wholesale replacement.